CZ-NIC/fred-docs/AdminManual/PeriodicTasks.rst

 Separate object deletion
 ^^^^^^^^^^^^^^^^^^^^^^^^
 ..
-Important:: This procedure is critical for Registry operation!
+Important:: This task is critical for Registry operation!

-   If the deletion of objects is not invoked within the regular procedure, it must be invoked separately.
+   Set this cronjob if you want to perform object deletion (or part of it) separately from the :ref:`cronjob-regular`.

 **Task command**::